isair/JSONHelper/README.md

 }
 ```

-From this response it is clear that we have a book model similar to the implementation below.
+From this response it is clear that we have a movie model similar to the implementation below.

 ```swift
 struct Movie {